rpiceage/ff-adventure-game/.amazonq/resources/req.md

         enemyDamagedStamina: 5
       ```
     - Used in chapter 167 (thieves battle)
+  - Type 8: Per-enemy stamina interrupt
+    - Optional `interrupt.perEnemy` with map of enemy names to stamina thresholds
+    - Battle ends when ANY specified enemy's stamina drops to their threshold or below
+    - Shows "Battle interrupted!" message
+    - YAML format:
+      ```yaml
+      interrupt:
+        perEnemy:
+          Tyucsev: 2
+          Kasszandra: 4
+      ```
 - Custom victory text:
   - Optional `winText` field for custom victory message
   - Replaces default "You have defeated all enemies!" message